 Previous Employment: Paperboy – 2 years.
 Fence Painter - 4 days.
 Hotel Bellboy - 4 weeks.
 Automotive body-repair apprentice – 4 months.
 Railroad Blockhouse Ice

 Chipper – 2 days.
 United States Air

 Force – 12 years.
 Radio Disc Jockey – 1 year.
 High School baseball umpire – 12 years.

-Football Coach – 12 years.
+Football Coach (College and High School) – 12 years.
 Professional Golf Instructor – 1.5 years.
 Golf Course

 manager and maintenance supervisor – 1.5 years.
 Grocery Store Stock Clerk – 8